Community-led development "The Apache Way"

-The chair of each PMC is responsible for submitting the report for their project on a quarterly basis, one week before the relevant board meeting, according to the reporting schedule at
+The chair of each PMC is responsible for submitting the report for their project on a quarterly basis, at least one week before each board meeting, according to the reporting schedule at

 While in most cases the chair works with other PMC members to write the report, the report is ultimately the chair's responsibility to complete and submit.
 The board sends several automated reminders to both chairs and PMC private@ mailing lists to help you remember this task.